Services

 Hour Readings

-For assets that track hours, record the meter reading during service.
+For assets that track runtime hours, record the meter reading during service.
 This:

 - Updates the asset's current hours

-- Links component work to specific hour marks
+- Links component changes to specific hour marks